What Is Methadone?

 WhiteSands Suboxone Clinics

-WhiteSands Alcohol and Drug Rehab offers Gainesville residents a drug rehab center that uses the latest in addiction research while incorporating suboxone clinics to administer this life-saving prescription medication to assist patients in overcoming their opioid addiction.
-We offer individualized care to each patient who enters our programs to ensure that you are provided with the comprehensive therapy methods provided while focusing on your physical safety and comfortability through the use of suboxone.
+WhiteSands Alcohol and Drug Rehab offers Gainesville residents a drug rehab center that uses the latest in addiction research while incorporating Suboxone clinics to administer this life-saving prescription medication to assist patients in overcoming their opioid addiction.
+We offer individualized care to each patient who enters our programs to ensure that you are provided with the comprehensive therapy methods provided while focusing on your physical safety and comfortability through the use of Suboxone.
 Our team of nurses and physicians will closely monitor your time with us as you progress through your detox process and make adjustments to your program to ensure it is current and relevant to your progression in detox.
 WhiteSands Alcohol and Drug Rehab offers a whole person approach to addiction treatment that focuses on healing each patient physically, emotionally, mentally, and spiritually.
 Our goal is to help you achieve your ultimate goal of living a happy, healthy life in sobriety.

 Contact one of our expert team of medical professionals and counselors today to have any of your questions answered about how do methadone clinics work so you can get started on your healing journey.